joshbetz/Hypersonic/README.md

-#Subsonic Mobile
+#Hypersonic

-An iOS app to interface with a Subsonic Media Server
+An iOS app for streaming music from a [Subsonic](http://subsonic.org) server and other cloud services.